anupn18/readme_lifesight/docs/PLATFORM/measure/marketing-mix-modeling/marketing-mix-modelling-overview.md

 > 👍  Want to learn more?
 >
 > * Dive deeper into the technical setup in our **\[MMM Implementation Guide]**(Insert\_Link\_Here).
-> * Contact your **Lifesight Account Manager** for a personalized consultation on how MMM can help you achieve your specific business goals.